XTLS/Xray-docs-next/docs/en/config/inbounds/trojan.md

 > `password`: string

-Required.
-Any string.
+Required, any string.

 > `email`: string

-Email address.
-Optional.
-Used to identify the user.
+Email address, optional, used to identify the user.

 ::: danger
-If there are multiple `ClientObject`s, please make sure that the email addresses are not duplicated.
+If there are multiple ClientObjects, please note that emails must not be duplicated.
 :::

 > `level`: number

-The user level that the connection will use to determine the corresponding [Local Policy](../policy.md#levelpolicyobject).
+User level.
+Connections will use the [Local Policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The value of `level` corresponds to the value of `level` in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `userLevel` corresponds to the value of `level` in [policy](../policy.md#policyobject).
+If not specified, it defaults to 0.